ElvarP/php-cheatsheet/README.md

 # php-cheatsheet
 A php cheatsheet
+wip
 Just a list of every php function since the docs suck

-<?php
 echo "Hello world";

 if ($action == "show_version") {